How to Get Cited in ChatGPT Answers: Why Earned Media Beats Content Tweaks

 ChatGPT citations skew toward independent publications because those sources are already legible to the model.
 That is brutal for startups because most startup sites are new, lightly cited, and invisible outside their own distribution bubble.

 AuthorityTech's publication index shows repeated citation concentration in established third-party outlets.
-As of April 18, 2026, PR Newswire led the index with 2,274 citations over 30 days, Medium had 1,718, TechCrunch had 336, TechBullion had 273, and Forbes had 144.
-Source: AuthorityTech publication index, generated 2026-04-18, summarized via https://authoritytech.io/blog/ai-search-brand-strategy-earned-media-2026.
+As of April 2026, PR Newswire led the index with 2,274 citations over 30 days, Medium had 1,718, TechCrunch had 336, TechBullion had 273, and Forbes had 144.
+Source: AuthorityTech publication index, summarized via https://authoritytech.io/blog/ai-search-brand-strategy-earned-media-2026.
 These are the sources AI systems can already parse, retrieve, and reuse at scale.

-The market is now explicitly trying to influence AI answers, which makes source trust more important, not less.
+The market is explicitly trying to influence AI answers, which makes source trust more important, not less.
 On April 6, 2026, The Verge described a growing SEO industry built around whether AI responses can be influenced at all.
 Source: The Verge, 2026-04-06, https://www.theverge.com/tech/900302/ai-seo-industry-google-search-chatgpt-gemini-marketing.
 The better founder question is whether your company has built enough credible references that AI systems can safely reuse you.

 This is why AuthorityTech's AI search strategy work keeps landing in the same place.
 You do not trick ChatGPT into citing you.
 You create a body of evidence it can pull from.